 Sweet almond oil is one of the best carrier oils.
 It has a nutty aroma, and it has a light texture.
 It gets absorbed fast and easily.

-Can I apply almond oil on my face?
+Can I apply almond oil to my face?

-Almond oil is safe and has a very good tolerance, unless you are allergic to almonds.
-According to this Harper Bazaar article, it is non-comedogenic and it has a rating of two (out of five), meaning that it unlikely to clog your pores.
+Almond oil is safe and has a very good tolerance unless you are allergic to almonds.
+According to this Harper Bazaar article, it is non-comedogenic and it has a rating of two (out of five), meaning that it is unlikely to clog your pores.

 Where to buy almond oil?

-As we mentioned above, the extraction methodology is very important and greatly impacts the quality of the almond oil.
+As we mentioned above, the extraction methodology greatly impacts the quality of the almond oil.
 Make sure that you buy from producers who use raw and organic almonds, and use the cold pressing methodology.

 How to use almond oil for hair?

 Simply apply almond oil to the scalp and gently massage the hair.
-Leave it on for at least 20 minutes, wash out with warm water.
+Leave it on for at least 20 minutes, and wash it out with warm water.